-- (33) Building, principal The building on a lot in which is conducted the principal use as permitted on such lot by the regulations of the district in which it is located. - (34) Building codes Those regulations adopted by a municipality or the state that regulate the construction, repair, alteration, and maintenance of buildings. - (35) Building coverage The area of a lot that is occupied by buildings.5 Depending on the context, building coverage could refer to the actual or proposed amount, or the maximum amount that is permitted in a particular zoning district. - (36) Building scale The relationship between the mass of a building and its surroundings; including streets, open space, and surrounding buildings.
-Mass is the three-dimensional bulk of a building: height, width, and depth. - (37) Building permit A permit issued by the town that authorizes an applicant to conduct a specified construction activity that is consistent with the town's building code.
-(In contrast see zoning permit) - (38) Business zoning district A zoning district so designated in s.
-500.522.
-(See also agricultural zoning district, manufacturing zoning district, residential zoning district, and special purpose zoning district) - (39) Burden of proof The obligation of a party to establish a fact by evidence.
+- (33) Building, principal The building on a lot in which is conducted the principal use as permitted on such lot by the regulations of the district in which it is located. - (34) Building codes Those regulations adopted by a municipality or the state that regulate the construction, repair, alteration, and maintenance of buildings. - (35) Building coverage The area of a lot that is occupied by buildings.
+Depending on the context, building coverage could refer to the actual or proposed amount, or the maximum amount that is permitted in a particular zoning district.